ImpulsePower/interface_MKIO/README.md

 ## Introduction

-So, the standard MIL-STD-1553B (MCIO) is intended for use in military avionics, but later it began to be used in civilian systems.
+So, the standard MIL-STD-1553B (MKIO) is intended for use in military avionics, but later it began to be used in civilian systems.
 MIL-STD-1553B communication channels have a bus organization.
 There is one common trunk, and terminal are connected to it through galvanic isolation.
 The number of terminals can be up to 31

 All subscribers on the trunk are divided into three types:
-* BC - bus controller.
+* BC is a bus controller.
 The central device of the system.
 Sends command words (BC) and information data to other subscribers.
 There can be only one BC on one trunk.
 * RT is a remote terminals.
 One of 31 peripheral devices.
 It waits for command words from the BC, processes them, and sends the response word (OS) back to the BC.
 Each DT